QuTech-Delft/OpenQL/CONTRIBUTING.md

     - OpenQL's dependencies from the `deps` folder (lemon, libqasm, etc); and
     - include OpenQL's own headers in the same order that the namespaces are listed in the previous section.

+Sometimes you may end up with an include dependency loop.
+For example, the platform structure includes a reference to an architecture structure, but the architecture-specific logic certainly makes use of the platform structure.
+The typical symptom is an error message that some type has not been declared yet, with a long include chain at the top.
+This can usually be bypassed by making a `declarations.h` file for the namespace for which forward references are needed.
+This header file should make forward declarations for the types defined in the namespace (just `class X;` etc.) and declare any pointer/reference typedefs needed for them.
+Note that the files that actually define the classes should always include this file as well, so the compiler will actually warn you when there are inconsistencies!

 ## "Runtime" documentation and dump() functions